DeiInvictus/deiinvictus.github.io/_posts/2024-12-26-the-old-ways.markdown

 <!-- (Heiser, 2021, 8:46) -->

 I strongly advocate for, and highly recommend, prioritizing direct engagement with Scripture and the guidance of the Holy Spirit (1 John 2:27), supported by high-quality scholarly resources, over adherence to rigid theological systems.
 The Bible cautions against the divisiveness inherent in man-made systems and promotes a more personal, less doctrinally divided approach to faith.
-The hierarchy of authority presented in the Bible underscores the importance of divine guidance and the original biblical texts (i.e., biblical language scholarship), placing them above human interpretations and systematic theology. **Bibles, lexicons, interlinears, and textual criticism are all you need to bridge the language gap, and Christ is your only teacher.** **Being systemless does not mean being theology-less or churchless.** Here are my recommendations:
+The hierarchy of authority presented in the Bible underscores the importance of divine guidance and the original biblical texts (via biblical language scholarship), placing them above human interpretations and systematic theology. **Bibles, lexicons, interlinears, and textual criticism are all you need to bridge the language gap, and Christ is your only teacher.** **Being systemless does not mean being theology-less or churchless.** Here are my recommendations:

 <!-- - BDAG & HALOT Lexicons (word study)
     - The world's most authoritative lexicons